 From Statistics Explained

-Eurostat’s economy-wide material flow accounts (EW-MFA) constitute a comprehensive data framework systematically recording the inputs of materials to European economies in a detailed breakdown by material categories such as fossil energy carriers, biomass, metal ores etc.
+Eurostat’s material flow accounts are a comprehensive data framework that systematically records the inputs of materials to European economies, breaking them down by material category such as fossil energy materials, biomass, metal ores etc.

 Main statistical findings

 Material flow accounts present the amounts of materials (excluding water and air) that are physically available to EU economies.
 These material flows include the extractions of materials inside the EU's national economies and the physical imports (i.e. the mass weight of goods imported).